Latte Filters

 ceil (int $precision=0)

-Rounds a number up to a given precision.
+Rounds a number up to the given precision.

 {=3.4|ceil} {* outputs 4 *}